aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ## Building the Application Shell

 > Warning
-> Before proceeding any further, please make sure you are familiar with the concepts introduced in the Quick Start Guide or otherwise have some basic experience with Aurelia.
-Topics covered in the Quick Start will not be explained again here.
+> Before proceeding any further, please make sure you are familiar with the concepts introduced in [Creating a Todo App](docs/tutorials/creating-a-todo-app) or otherwise have some basic experience with Aurelia.
+Topics covered in [Creating a Todo App](docs/tutorials/creating-a-todo-app) will not be covered in this article.

 Let's start by looking at a picture of the final product of this tutorial.
 It will help us to see the application's structure and the pieces we need to build.